fsbr/jayko-core/README.md

 Over time, I want `jayko` to become useful to me as a tool for serious software development.
 To achieve this there are many things that still need to be done.
 - Implement dynamic array for generic data types
 - Runtime checks for dynamic array
-- Functions
+- Functions  **(31-AUG-2025)**
 - Read from `stdin`
 - HashMap implementation for generic data types.
 - Contextualize code generation so that mulitple definitions of custom data types aren't added to the output C file.
-- Our own Virtual
+- Our own Virtual Machine to run the code from (although compiling to C is a time honoured tradition).

 In addition there are several types of programs I want to write to show the langauge can solve real problems.
--  BrainFuck interpreter
+-  BrainFuck interpreter -- Completed on 28-Aug-2025
--  Rule 110
+-  Rule 110 -- Completed on 28-Aug-2025
 -  JSON Parser